Medium Box USPS Flat Rate: Sizes, Price & Guide (2026)

 What Are the Two Types of USPS Medium Flat Rate Boxes?

-USPS offers two different shapes for the medium flat rate box, giving you flexibility depending on what you’re shipping.
-The best part?
-They both cost the exact same price to mail.
-The choice is all about which one fits your items better.
+USPS offers two shapes for the medium flat rate box.
+Both cost the exact same price.
+The choice comes down to which one fits your items better.

 Top Loading Medium Box Size